-Many a local has found himself in trouble after unwarily imbibing a spot of Plum Jerkum or even, plum & parsnip wine.
+Many a local has under-estimated the effects of a spot of Plum Jerkum or plum & parsnip wine.

 Click on the images to read the text.
-Each will open in a new window.
+Each picture will open in a new window.

 Waste not, want not!

-Fruit in small traditional orchards can often go to waste because crops quantities and quality can be unpredictable.
-As part of our activity, and to try to avoid wasted fruit, we supported a pilot called ‘Trust Juice’.
+Fruit grown in small traditional orchards can often be wasted because crop quantities and quality can be unpredictable.
+As part of our activity we supported a pilot called ‘Trust Juice’.

-The owners of participating orchards were paid a small fee for their fruit.
-Volunteers picked the apples, which were pressed commercially and then sold through local groups and charities.
-Any profits go toward the care and preservation of the traditional orchards and everybody wins!
+The Trust Juice organisers paid owners of participating orchards a small fee for their fruit, so that it would not be wasted.
+Volunteers picked the apples, a commercial company pressed them, and we sold the juice through local groups and charities.
+Any profits we made went toward the care and preservation of the traditional orchards.
+Everybody wins!

-Volunteers visited the pressing plant in summer 2017 to see how their fruit was transformed into tasty juice!
+Volunteers visited the pressing plant in summer 2017 to watch the workers transform their fruit into tasty juice!